25 Different Types of Houses From Around the World

 Favelas from Brazil

-Types of houses in Brazil
+Houses in Brazil

 Urban communities in the Philippines

-houses in the Philippines
+Houses in the Philippines

-The Philippines are made up of over 7,000 islands but most people living there live on only 11 of these islands.
+The Philippines are made up of more than 7,000 islands but most people living there live on only 11 of these islands.
 It gets its name from King Philip II of Spain, who ruled during the 16th Century when the Philippines was controlled by the Spanish.
 A popular tourist destination, poverty levels are still high with many people living in urban densely housed communities.

 Traditional mud houses from Togo

-house in Togo
+Houses in Togo

 Togo is a narrow country on Africa’s west coast which became independent of France in 1960.
 It has beautiful beaches, lakes, and cities with exotic markets.
 Types of houses vary, but in the countryside they’re often made from mud bricks and mud plaster, with iron sheeted roofs.